There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Business english and legal environment

-Great oral in English based on contemporary debates.
-The different models of capitalism, growth, technological change and employment, the knowledge and immaterial economy, networks, territories and competitiveness clusters.
+Grand Oral in English based on contemporary debates.
+The different models of capitalism, growth, technological change and employment, knowledge and intangible economies, networks, territories and competitiveness clusters.

-2 start dates per year and varying study rhythms
+2 start dates per year and varying study formats

-There are two openings per year,in February/March and September/October.
-To check the opening of each intake, contact the admissions department directly.
+There are two openings per year, in February/March and September/October.
+To check the enrolment availability, contact the admissions department directly.

-The rhythm of the courses may differ depending on the campus and whether the training is carried out under an internship agreement (initial) or a professionalization/apprenticeship contract (continuing).
+The pace of the courses may differ depending on the campus and whether the training is carried out under an internship agreement (full-time study) or a professionalization/apprenticeship contract (continuing education).

 Career opportunities after an MSc in Taxation, Business Law, Consulting & Business Management

-Find the blocks of competences associated with this RNCP title by clicking here .
+Find the skills blocks for this RNCP title by clicking here.

 What are the teaching methods?